 Taking medication has effects on a child's body.
 These effects can be wanted (desired effect), unwanted or even dangerous.
 Whenever a child in your care is taking medication, watch the child and pay attention if the child acts or feels different than usual.
 If you notice any changes, contact the child's parent.
 These changes could be unwanted effects from the medication.
-If the child is having a severe reaction and an adverse effect to a medication, call 911 right away.
+If the child is having a severe allergic reaction and/or an adverse effect to a medication, call 911 right away.
+If your program stocks a non-patient-specific epinephrine auto-injector, administer the auto-injector.
 You must immediately notify the child's parent and OCFS.
 If you are unable to speak to the regulator assigned to your program, you must speak to another representative of the Office.
 Leaving a voicemail is not sufficient notification.